This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Artificial Intelligence (AI)

-The government’s focus on AI, creates a unique opportunity for collaboration between U.S. and Israeli advanced AI companies, especially in the field of defense.
-We see significant increases in analytics development and Artificial Design Intelligence.
+The government’s focus on AI, creates opportunities for collaboration between U.S. and Israeli advanced AI companies, especially in the field of defense, where we see a significant increase in analytics development and Artificial Design Intelligence.

 - Ministry of Communication